odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 status = solve(m; iteration_limit=5, update_limit=10)
 ```

-The output from the log is:
+The output from the final update (update 10/10) log is:

 ```
 -------------------------------------------------------------------------------